TSavo/AutoMarket/docs/architecture/media-transformer.md

 ## 🎯 Overview

-The MediaTransformer interface is the cornerstone of the AutoMarket Media Transformation System.
-It provides a unified, type-safe API for all media transformations, ensuring consistency across different service implementations.
+The MediaTransformer interface is the cornerstone of the Prizm Media Transformation System.
+It provides a unified, type-safe API for all media transformations, ensuring consistency across different service implementations within the provider→model→transform architecture.

 ## 📋 Interface Definition